-- It is sensible to avoid disco’s if you have photosensitive epilepsy, but this is a common social activity for young people, so it may be a hard one to resist.
-Some people do attend discos even if they are photosensitive, and find they can tolerate it.
+It is sensible to avoid strobe lighting like those at nightclub’s and music festivals if you have photosensitive epilepsy, but this is a common social activity for young people, so it may be a hard one to resist.
+Some people these events even if they are photosensitive, and find they can tolerate it.
 Responsible clubs and DJs may display warnings if these lights are used and retail employers may turn off flashing lights in their store if requested.

-Sunlight: This can trigger seizures in a number of ways such as: the reflection of light flickering off water or through leaves of trees, and light flickering through posts or railings when moving quickly, e.g. walking past or travelling in a car.
+Sunlight: This can trigger seizures in a number of ways such as: the shimmering of light off water or through leaves of trees, and light flickering through posts or railings when moving quickly, such as travelling past in a vehicle.
 Some people may even be affected by looking outside through a screen door.

-- Polaroid sunglasses with shaded sides may also help reduce the risk.
+Polaroid sunglasses or Zeiss Clarlet F133 Z1 Blue lenses may also help reduce the risk.

-Knowing what sources may trigger your photosensitive seizures, and reducing your exposure to them plays the most significant role in reducing or stopping this type of seizure.
-Some people may need medication, but no specific drug works exclusively or specifically in reflex epilepsy.
-The choice of drug depends on the type of epilepsy related to the reflex epilepsy.
+Knowing what sources may trigger your photosensitive seizures, and reducing your exposure to them plays a significant role in reducing or stopping this type of seizure.
+Many people still need medication, but try to:

-- Blue lenses, (type Zeiss Clarlet F133 Z1), have proven effective for many people.
+Blue lenses, (type Zeiss Clarlet F133 Z1), have proven effective for some people

-- Use small TVs and computer screens.
-Ask about specific computer screens when purchasing a computer.
+Use smaller TVs and computer screens.
+Ask about specific computer screens when purchasing a computer

 These are general suggestions, and depending on your sensitivity, not all approaches may be necessary or effective.